IBM/dbb/Pipeline/RunIDZCodeReview/README.md

     options:
+      -w,--workDir <dir>      Absolute path to the DBB build output directory -cr,--crRulesFile       (Optional) Absolute path of the rules file.
+If not provided, will look for it in the codereview.properties file
+      -ccr, --ccrRulesFile    (Optional) Absolute path of the custom rules file.
+If not provided, will look for it in the codereview.properties file
-      -w,--workDir <dir>      Absolute path to the DBB build output directory -l,--logEncoding        (Optional) Defines the Encoding for output files (JCL spool, reports),  default UTF-8 -props,--properties     (Optional) Absolute path to the codereview.properties file -p,--preview            (Optional) Preview JCL, do not submit it
+      -l,--logEncoding        (Optional) Defines the Encoding for output files (JCL spool, reports),  default UTF-8 -props,--properties     (Optional) Absolute path to the codereview.properties file -p,--preview            (Optional) Preview JCL, do not submit it